 Internal Audit is an independent, objective assurance and consulting activity.
-The purpose of Internal Audit is to enhance and protect organisational value by systematically and independently evaluating and identifying performance improvements in business operations, risk management, internal controls and governance processes.
+The purpose of internal audit is to enhance and protect organisational value by systematically and independently evaluating and identifying performance improvements in business operations, risk management, internal controls and governance processes.
 This is undertaken through a strategic program of audits and reviews on behalf of the Audit Risk and Compliance Committee.
 This activity is in accordance with the City's Internal Audit Charter and is reported independently to the City's Audit Risk and Compliance Committee.

-In 2021 the OLG released guidelines for the new requirement under section 428A of the NSW Local Government Act 1993 for councils to appoint an independent Audit Risk and Improvement Committee (ARIC) and invited submissions from councils.
+In 2021 the NSW Office of Local Government (OLG) released draft guidelines for the new requirement under section 428A of the NSW Local Government Act 1993 for councils to appoint an independent Audit Risk and Improvement Committee (ARIC) and invited submissions from councils.
 The City has made a submission and is awaiting further information from the OLG.